wilkinsonlab/FLAIR-GG/FLAIR-in-a-box/INSTALLER/README.md

 It will automatically install all components required for full participation (even if you decide not to use them!)

-Once you have installed FLAIR-in-box, you should follow the ONBOARDING instructions After that, you can then decide if you want to offer more than just a general description of your database!
+Once you have installed FLAIR-in-box, you should follow the ONBOARDING instructions After that, you can then decide if you want to offer more than just a general description of your database.

 # FLAIR-in-a-Box Detailed Install Instructions
 ---